darkreader/darkreader.org/src/help/topics/en.md

 The extension cannot change the appearence of a new tab or browser (it can since Firefox 60).
 Install some dark theme or new tab extension from extensions store.

+#### Screen flashes white when opening a new tab or navigating a website

+Before loading a website, Chrome shows theme background color by default, so you should install some dark theme from the store.

 #### The extension doesn't work at all